ymlmesia-rgb/cs2-portfolio/q1/score_checker.md

 | 8 | 101 | Above maximum |Invalid score.
 Please enter a score between 0 and 100. |Invalid score.
 Please enter a score between 0 and 100. |PASS|

+## Testing Reflection

+1. Why is it important to test the values 0 and 100?
+> They represent the exact minimum and maximum valid limits of the acceptable range.

+2. Why did you also test -1 and 101?
+> These are off-by-one values just outside the boundary limits.
+These test values confirm that inputs outside the allowed limits are properly flagged as invalid.

+3. Which test helped you understand boundary conditions the most?
+> Tests 3 and 4.
+Testing 74 and 75 revealed the exact cutoff score where performance upgrades from "Needs Improvement" to "Satisfactory."

+4. Did any of your tests initially fail?
+If yes, what did you change in your program?
+> No. No tests failed because range checking ran before grade evaluation.

+## Reflection

+1. How did selection structures make the program more useful?
+> Selection structures let programs react to user input by running specific code instead of executing line-by-line.

+2. How did proper comments and readable formatting improve your program?
+> Clear variable names, consistent indentation, and targeted comments make the code self-explanatory, helping team members understand it without reading raw logic.

+3. Why is it useful to plan the program using a flowchart and pseudocode before writing the code?
+> Planning beforehand maps out all decision branches early, catching logic imperfections before you write syntax.